DimitrijeDobrota/stamen/README.md

 #### Dynamic menu

 In dynamic mode, configuration file is read every time the program is run.
-In order to invoke the menu you need to add the following code to your C/C++
+In order to invoke the menu you need to add the following snippet to your C
 program:

 ```